BPresseisen/inventoryOrderJawn_Bamazon/README.md

 There are two (2) functional apps for this repository, *bamazonCustomer.js* and *bamazonManager.js*

-A database, # bamazon_db # was set-up, and is executable with the *bamazon_seeds.sql file*
+A database, *bamazon_db* was set-up, and is executable with the *bamazon_seeds.sql file*

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Git clone the files to a local directory of your choice.
+Make sure to run the npm installations!

 ## Built With